How much does a farm holiday cost?

 Zieglinde's money-saving tips for farm holidays

-Take advantage of the off-season: In May, June, and September, you often pay 30% less than during the summer holidays.
+Take advantage of the off-season: In May, June, and September, you often pay 30 percent less than during the summer holidays.
 The weather is still great, and the farms are less crowded!

-Book longer stays: For stays of 7 nights or more, discounts of 10-15% are often available.
+Book longer stays: For stays of 7 nights or more, discounts of 10 to 15 percent are often available.
 Some farms even offer the 7th night free.

 Book directly with the farm: By booking directly instead of through platforms, you save on commissions.
 Many farms pass this saving on to you.
 More tips on our page for affordable farm holidays .